Fusion-Power-Plant-Framework/bluemira/CONTRIBUTING.md

 # fmt: on
 ```

-On top of ``black``, which only handles formatting,
-code in bluemira is also checked for quality using [ruff](https://beta.ruff.rs/docs/) which
+Bluemira is also checked for quality using the [ruff](https://beta.ruff.rs/docs/) linter which
 implements [flake8](https://flake8.pycqa.org/en/latest/) rules and various extensions to it.
-This is more a question of code style, which black doesn't cover in full.
+This is more a question of code style, which just the formatter doesn't cover in full.

 Code that is committed to a branch is automatically checked for quality using pre-commit.
 Violations detected by our code quality checks are printed to the console for information.